nhsconnect/gpconnect/pages/accessrecord_documents/foundations_use_case_read_a_patient.md

 ## API use case ##

-This specification describes a single use cases.
-For complete details and background, please see the [Foundations Capability Bundle](foundations.html).
+This page describes a single use case.

 ## Security ##